-Asics Gel Noosa Tri 9 Facts
+Asics Gel Noosa Tri 9 Review Facts

-Considering that the shoe it meant for triathlon competition, this isn’t a huge concern as the durability and long term performance is more important that a flexible shoe that provides a runner with strong push off for speed.
-To compromise, and make up for the lack of flexibility, Asics uses DuraSponge that gives the runner a comfortable and assisted push off.
-The forefoot of the outsole is soft and you can feel the shoe spring to life when going through the toe-off of your gait cycle
+, the Tri 9 features Asics’ High Abrasion Resistant Rubber on the outsole.
+This rubber provides excellent durability and protection, and runners would be hard-pressed to find other runners that don’t appreciate the outsole of an Asics shoe.
+This compound is second to none and guarantees an outsole that will hold up under tough conditions.
+The forefoot also features one flex groove that goes all the way across the outsole.
+Considering that the shoe is meant for triathlon competition, the durability and long-term performance are more important than a flexible shoe that provides a runner with a strong push off for speed.
+To compromise and make up for the lack of flexibility, Asics utilizes DuraSponge in the outsole for additional cushioning that gives the runner a comfortable push off.
+The forefoot of the outsole is soft and the shoe springs to life when going through the toe-off of the gait cycle

 .
 The weight mainly comes from the high abrasion rubber on the outsole and the heel overlay on the upper.
 Considering the durability and protection that the shoe provides, it’s a testament to Asics that the shoe doesn’t weigh more.

-With the open mesh upper and the sock liner throughout, you’re going to get great breathability from this shoe.
-While the paint design may look like an overlay that provides little to no breathability, it’s all part of the open mesh and has plenty of room to breath.
-The sock liner helps keep the foot dry and airy.
-The upper is comfortable, but not suffocating.
-The only issue with the breathability is the overlay around the heel of your foot.
-The sock liner helps keep the back of your foot dry, but I would have liked to seen a bit more air flow on the back end.
+With its open mesh upper, runners can expect great breathability from this shoe.
+While the paint design may look like an overlay that provides little to no breathability, it’s all part of the open mesh and has plenty of room to breathe.
+The sock liner helps keep the foot dry and airy while the upper is comfortable but not suffocating.
+The only issue with breathability is the overlay around the heel of the foot, which is somewhat lacking in breathability.

 Built for triathlons